chartmann1590/Business-Simulator/DOCUMENTATION.md

 - Verify room assignments in database
 - Check activity types triggering movement
 - Review employee `activity_state` field
+- Check if employees are in "waiting" state (room might be full)
+- Verify floor assignments are correct
+- Check if IT/Reception/Storage employees are correctly restricted to work areas
+- Review room capacity settings

 #### Simulation Not Running